-HFW Level 39, Bourke Place 600 Bourke Street Melbourne, 3000 Victoria Australia
+HFW Australia Level 39, Bourke Place 600 Bourke Street Melbourne VIC 3000 Australia

-Tel:

-+61 3 8601 4514
++61 3 8601 4514 / +61 439 630 716 chris.cho@hfw.com Email: URL: www.hfw.com

-Email: chris.cho@hfw.com

-URL: www.hfw.com

-HFW is a sector-focused global law firm with more than 600 lawyers working across the Americas, Asia, Australia, Europe and the Middle East.
-We have in-depth knowledge of arbitration rules in Australia and strong experience with both ACICA and the Resolution Institute.
-In recent years we have seen a steady increase in the number of arbitrations conducted in Australia as organisations seek efficient and cost-effective forums under which to resolve their international disputes.
-Our International Arbitration team supports clients in disputes across HFW's core sectors including aviation, commodities, construction, energy, insurance and reinsurance and shipping.
-HFW's team is able to draw on experience both locally as well as under multiple arbitration forums and the rules of specific trade bodies to advise clients on the most suitable approach to secure the outcome that they aim to achieve.
+HFW is a leading global law firm with more than 600 lawyers, including 185 partners, based in offices across the Americas, Europe, the Middle East and Asia Pacific

+HFW has long-standing expertise in international arbitration, both in Australia and globally.
+The firm handles arbitrations of all sizes, from disputes settled on the basis purely of written submissions to those needing the involvement of a full legal team, counsel and experts.
+The firm's International Arbitration team supports clients in disputes across HFW's core sectors, including aviation, commodities, construction, energy, insurance and reinsurance and shipping.
+HFW's team is able to draw on experience both locally as well as under multiple arbitration forums and the rules of specific trade bodies to advise clients on the most suitable approach to secure their desired outcome.